bintracker/bintracker/docs/configuration.md

 You can also use the main configuration file to override selected key bindings with the [`bind-keys!`](generated/bt-state.md#def-bind-keys!) procedure.

+!!! danger "WARNING"

-**WARNING:** Do not rebind keyboard shortcuts that would normally trigger a menu action, as this may cause the user interface to become unstable.
+    Do not rebind keyboard shortcuts that would normally trigger a menu action, as this may cause the user interface to become unstable.

 ### Color Schemes